RobertDae/Udacity_SelfDrivingCar/Writeup_RD.md

   - Detection: Detected traffic light and its color from the `/image_color`.
 The topic `/vehicle/traffic_lights` contains the exact location and status of all traffic lights in simulator and was used to test against the classification output.
   - Waypoint publishing: Once the traffic light was identified and its position determined, it was converted to a waypoint index for publishing.

 - Waypoint Updater (Full): Used `/traffic_waypoint` to change the waypoint target velocities before publishing to `/final_waypoints`.
-The car was able to stop at red traffic lights and move when they were green.
+The car was right now not able to stop at red traffic lights.

 #
 The Code